-As you might have noticed then I adore turf houses in Iceland and hope you have not got enough of my passion for these interesting Icelandic houses ;) When ever I travel around Iceland I seek out turf houses and turf churches, they are just so characteristic for my country.
+As you might have noticed from my previous travel-blogs, then I adore turf houses in Iceland and hope you have not got enough of my passion for these interesting Icelandic houses ;) Whenever I travel around Iceland I seek out turf houses and turf churches, they are just so characteristic for my country.

-In 1947 Glaumbær was declared as a conserved site and is now owned by the National Museum of Iceland.
+In 1947 Glaumbær was declared as a protected site and is now owned by the National Museum of Iceland.
 It has been run as a museum by the Skagafjörður Heritage Museum since 1952.
 If you visit the Glaumbær turf house and have a look inside you can see how life in Iceland was back in the 18th and 19th century.

 Glaumbær is quite a historic farm as here lived Snorri Þorfinnsson and his parents in the 11th century (around 1010).
 Snorri is probably the first European to be born in America while his parents were on exploration there long before Columbus discovered America.

 Snorri built the first church here at Glaumbær and is one of two men considered to be responsible for the Christianisation of Iceland.
-Snorri´s mother, Guðríður Þorbjarnardóttir, was the widow of Þorsteinn, who was Erik the Red´s son and the brother of Leif the Lucky, who discovered America.
+Snorri's mother, Guðríður Þorbjarnardóttir, was the widow of Þorsteinn, who was Erik the Red's son and the brother of Leif the Lucky, who discovered America.

-Gilsstofa contains the offices of the museum and a museum store and in Áshús there is a café, Áskaffi, and exhibitions on housekeeping in the first decade of the 20th century.
+Gilsstofa contains the offices of the museum and a museum store and in Áshús there are exhibitions on housekeeping in the first decade of the 20th century.

-Áshús was built in 1883-1886 and shows the building style that took over following the turf houses.
+Áshús was built in 1884-1886 and shows the building style that took over following the turf houses.

 It is lovely visiting Glaumbær, just like stepping back in time, so I recomm.end stopping there and having a look around.
 There is a limit though to how many people can fit in a turf house at the same time and how much intrusion these old turf houses can handle, so let's treat them with respect.